christiskatsouris/Applied-Econometrics-R/README.md

 [5] Aalen, O., Borgan, O., & Gjessing, H. (2008).
 Survival and event history analysis: a process point of view.
 Springer Science & Business Media.

-# Disclaimer

-The author (Christis G. Katsouris) declares no conflicts of interest.

-The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
-All rights reserved.

 # Learning Outcomes

 1. Understand the basic properties of Generalized Linear Models (Binomial GLM).